August 1922

 Abbott (2019), pg 279

-Provisional Government gives authority for an Army Strength of 35,000 (including Volunteer Reserves).
+Provisional Government gives authority for a pro-Treaty army strength of 35,000 (including Volunteer Reserves).

 Hopkinson (1988), pg 136